> docs/ features

 skipDon’t touch dotfiles

-openboot --dotfiles link
+openboot install --dotfiles link

-openboot --dotfiles skip
+openboot install --dotfiles skip

 Setting Up Your Dotfiles Repo